 California Headwaters

 Rivers are an integral part of the broader landscape.
-We take an integrated approach to watershed management, and our projects are driven by the understanding that rivers do not exist in isolation from their surroundings.
-To improve river health, we restore precious meadows of the Sierra Nevada, mitigate the impacts of human activity such as sedimentation from roads, reduce wildfire risk through fuel management, and create natural pathways for water to enter watersheds through green infrastructure.
-Research-driven project planning, design, and implementation alongside a diverse range of partners helps American Rivers work towards the goal of a healthy and resilient Sierra Nevada.
+We take an integrated approach to watershed management, and our projects are driven by the understanding that rivers do not exist in isolation from their surroundings and that healing a river needs to begin at its source.
+To improve river health, we restore precious meadows of the Sierra Nevada, mitigate the impacts of human activity such as sedimentation from roads, and reduce wildfire risk through fuel management.
+American Rivers works towards the goal of a healthy and resilient Sierra Nevada by engaging a diverse range of partners to conduct research-driven project planning, design, and implementation.

 Wildfire Risk Reduction

-Fire is a natural process in California and has occurred for millennia, facilitated by indigenous people, resulting in fire-resilient and adapted ecosystems.
+Fire has been a fundamental force in California’s ecology for millennia, with indigenous peoples skillfully using fire to shape the landscape and promote biodiversity.
 At low to moderate intensity, fire is a beneficial process for forests and rivers.
-However, a century of Euro-American fire suppression and poor forest practices, and climate change impacts have created fire conditions outside of the natural fire regime, resulting in fires that are larger and hotter than historical conditions.
-These fires are having significant detrimental impacts on communities, forests, rivers, and clean water supply.
-Specifically, high severity wildfire removes vegetation critical for providing shade and anchoring sediment, resulting in increased instream temperatures, increased erosion, and sedimentation into rivers, impaired water quality/treatment, and reduced reservoir function/capacity for water supply.
+However, the combined effects of climate change and a century of fire suppression and poor forest practices by Euro-American settlers have led to a buildup of fuels in California’s forests, creating conditions that are conducive to larger and more intense wildfires than those typically observed in the state’s historical record.
+These fires are having significant, detrimental impacts on communities, forests, rivers, and clean water supply.
+High severity wildfire removes vegetation critical for providing shade and anchoring sediment, resulting in increased instream temperatures, increased erosion, and sedimentation into rivers, impaired water quality, and reduced reservoir function and capacity.
 This impairs waterways for aquatic species and water supply for downstream communities.

-To address this, American Rivers is engaging in strategic “river smart” fuels management efforts to protect rivers and communities from the detrimental effects of wildfire.
-Fuels management is the process of removing excess vegetation through ecological thinning and prescribed fire in forested areas.
+To address the threat that high-severity wildfire poses to rivers, American Rivers is engaging in strategic “river smart” fuels management efforts to protect rivers and communities, that aim to reduce wildfire risk and improve forest health, while also protecting and enhancing the health of rivers and watersheds.
+Fuels management is the process of removing excess vegetation through by thinning vegetation and burning in forested areas.
 These practices improve forest health and increase community, landscape, and watershed resilience to the effects of wildfires.
-Fuels management over less than 10% of a watershed can have a significant impact on water supply, simultaneously reducing wildfire risk.
+Fuels management over less than 10% of a watershed can have a significant impact on water supply while simultaneously reducing wildfire risk.
 American Rivers is engaged in both local and landscape-scale efforts to reduce the unhealthy build-up of fuels to mitigate the impacts of high-severity fires for local and downstream communities, and river ecosystems.

 Sierra Meadows Partnership Leadership

-American Rivers is a founding member and co-leader of the Sierra Meadows Partnership, a collaborative of private, state, and federal land managers, advocacy groups, restoration practitioners, land trusts, and research institutions that work collaboratively to increase the pace, scale and efficacy of meadow restoration throughout the Sierra Nevada region.
-The Partnership developed and implements the Sierra Meadows Strategy, an “all-lands and all-hands” approach with an overarching goal of restoring and/or protecting 30,000 acres on all lands in the Sierra Nevada.
-The Sierra Meadows Partnership has worked to develop methods for prioritizing projects, addressing regulatory hurdles, and developing standardized monitoring to quantify benefits at the regional scale.
+American Rivers is a founding member and co-leader of the Sierra Meadows Partnership, a collaborative of private, state, and federal land managers, advocacy groups, restoration practitioners, land trusts, and research institutions that work collaboratively to increase the pace, scale, and efficacy of meadow restoration throughout the Sierra Nevada region.
+The Partnership developed and implements the Sierra Meadows Strategy, an “all-lands and all-hands” approach with an overarching goal of restoring and/or protecting 30,000 acres of meadow in the Sierra Nevada.
+The Sierra Meadows Partnership has worked to develop methods for prioritizing projects, address regulatory hurdles, and standardize monitoring to quantify benefits at the regional scale.
+The Sierra Meadows Partnership is working to increase and diversify institutional and partnership capacity for meadow restoration and protection in the Sierra by engaging indigenous voices and perspectives in on-the-ground projects and partnerships.
 We also foster region-scale collaboration, resulting in knowledge transfer and resource sharing to benefit the watersheds of the Sierra Nevada.
+In 2023, the Sierra Meadows Partnership secured $24 million from the California Wildlife Conservation Board to advance the goals of the Sierra Meadows Strategy, which included $1.6 million earmarked specifically for Indigenous-led projects.

 Current Projects